 - Above 65 years: If the Pap test is clear in the past years, then you should stop testing.

 - Principal concerns: If your uterus or cervix is removed due to any medical reasons then, you don’t need to go for the Pap test.
 But, if your doctor has suspected any cancerous changes in the cervix, then, you should get the HPV test done.
 Either you’ve vaccinated, you should keep the Pap test in regular routines.

-In early stages, the lesion can be removed by freezing it off.
+In the early stages, the lesion can be removed by freezing it off.
 Surgery is the best option for eliminating the cancer of the specific area and somehow, it can minimize the recurrence issues.
-Radiotherapy is one of the commonly used methods for treating the cervical cancer.
-On the other end, the chemotherapy works as the anti-cancer drug.
+Radiotherapy is one of the commonly used methods for treating cervical cancer.
+On the other end, chemotherapy works as an anti-cancer drug.
 After getting treated, if you feel any symptom, you should tell your doctor and ask him about the pelvic exam to limit the spread of cancer as soon as possible.

 Prevention is better than cure

 Since, the cancer doesn’t show any significant symptoms initially, add the preventive measures earlier in your life.
-Gardasil, Gardasil 9 and Ceravix are three most commonly used vaccinations, due to which the drop in the mortality rate is not only noticed, in fact, the women eagerly participate in the annual screening programs.
+Gardasil, Gardasil 9 and Cervix are three most commonly used vaccinations, due to which the drop in the mortality rate is not only noticed, in fact, the women eagerly participate in the annual screening programs.

-All you want to remember is that if you’ve genital warts or any other HPV in the past; you’re at a higher risk of developing the cervical cancer.
-Hence, try to prevent the HPV primarily; you’ll surely be kept away from the cervical cancer too.
+All you want to remember is that if you’ve genital warts or any other HPV in the past; you’re at a higher risk of developing cervical cancer.
+Hence, try to prevent the HPV primarily; you’ll surely be kept away from cervical cancer too.